Myocardial Perfusion Imaging (MPI) or Cardiolite Stress Test

 If you are scheduled for a Persantine stress test, please stop taking Theophylline at your physician's request.

 Please do not engage in strenuous exercise (brisk walking or jogging) on the day of your test.
 We need you rested.
 Wear loose-fitting, comfortable, short-sleeved exercise clothing (t-shirt and shorts or jogging pants) and rubber-soled shoes (running shoes).
 Do not wear a dress or skirt.
 Women should wear a bra for exercise.
-Please do not wear jewellery or perfume for your test.

 You should not eat for three to four hours prior to the test; however water and juice are permitted before arriving.
 If you are diabetic, you may have a light snack (toast and juice) two hours prior to your test if needed to stabilize your blood sugar levels.